Best Practices for Backing Up Your Data: Cloud Block Storage versus Cloud Backup

-When backing up the data disk or disks on your Performance Cloud Servers you have two convenient choices: Cloud Block Storage or Cloud Backup.
+When backing up the data disk or disks on your General Purpose Cloud Servers you have two convenient choices: Cloud Block Storage or Cloud Backup.
 Identifying which one to use depends on what features are most important to you.

 Cloud Block Storage works much like a portable drive.
 It can be attached to one server and later detached and attached to another server.
 This makes moving data between servers convenient, as all files and folders can be moved by detaching the drive from your old server and attaching it to the new server.
 Cloud Block Storage offers two drive types: a SATA option, which helps control costs, and an SSD option for higher performance.
 Unlike Cloud Backup, there is no agent to install.
 You simply copy your files to the attached volume.